cesar-avalos3/HIDimuonAnalysis/README.md

 To use the macro:

 - Put Trees under Trees/ directory
-- Run "root efficiency.C" - To run the efficiency analysis
-- Run "root acceptance.C" - To run the acceptance analysis

-Experimental:

-- Run rewrite.C to perform a full analysis
+- Run "root AnalysisMacro/FullAnalysis.C to perform the full analysis